 All guards wear traditional red uniforms with unmistakable bearskin headgear.

-The new guards, who will replace those who have been on duty until then, leave Wellington base and, with the music accompanying them, march together towards Buckingham Palace.
+The new guards, who will replace those who have been on duty until then, leave the Wellington base and, with music accompanying them, march together towards Buckingham Palace.

 This part of the change lasts only five minutes or a little longer.
 It is when the guards arrive in the courtyard of the palace that the ceremony really begins.
 The new guard takes up residence in the southern area, and the one who is replaced in the northern area.
 After the march, once they have been replaced according to protocol, they march towards Wellington’s command.